-Jordan started his career at Barnsley, before joining Ipswich Town in March 2005.
-He enjoyed successful loan spells with Oxford United, Rochdale and Brentford, where he became the youngest player to score a hat-trick in the club's history, before joining Huddersfield Town in July 2009.
+Having started out at Barnsley as a youngster, he moved to Ipswich Town in March 2005, before enjoying successful loan spells with Oxford United, Rochdale and Brentford, where he became the youngest player to score a hat-trick in the club's history.

-He registered a phenomenal 40 goals in all competitions, which included three hat-tricks, all four goals in a 4-4 draw with Sheffield Wednesday and five in a 6-0 whitewash over Wycombe Wanderers.
+Rhodes top-scored once more in 2010-11, with 22 goals, before really hitting the headlines thanks to a sensational season in front of goal the following campaign when he registered a phenomenal 40 goals in all competitions, which included three hat-tricks, all four goals in a 4-4 draw with Sheffield Wednesday, and five in a 6-0 whitewash over Wycombe Wanderers.
 He helped Huddersfield secure promotion via the play-offs and was rewarded with the League One Player of the Year award.

-Following his move to Ewood Park, Rhodes had a standout first season at the club, scoring 28 goals and rightly voted the Player of the Year by the supporters.
+That prompted Rovers to move for his services and they weren't to be disappointed as the young striker enjoyed a standout first season at the club, bagging 28 goals and voted the Player of the Year by the supporters.